argonne-lcf/AIaccelerators-SC24-tutorial/Sambanova/training/README.md

 ## Connection to SambaNova

+Connection to a SambaNova node is a two-step process.
+The first step is to ssh to the login node.
+The second step is to log in to a SambaNova node from the login node.

 ![Sambanova connection diagram](./sambanova_login.jpg)

+### Log in to Login Node

-Log in to the Sambanova login node from your local machine.
+Log in to the SambaNova login node from your local machine.
 This uses the **MobilePASS+** token generated every time you log in to the system.

 In the example below, replace ALCFUserID with your ALCF user id.
 ```bash